DrC0okie/HEIG_CLD_Labo1/README.md

 6. Select the CPU architecture of you OS from the drop down menu

 7. You can choose the instance type from the drop down menu.
-The instance type defines the performance level of the virtualized instance with more or less CPU threads, memory and network performance.
+It will define the performance level of the virtualized instance with more or less CPU threads, memory and network performance.
 In this context we are using the t2.micro instance type :
    |   Type   | vCPU | Architecture | Memory | Network perf |
    | :------: | :--: | :----------: | :----: | :----------: |
    | t2.micro |  1   |    x86_64    |  1 GB  | Low/Moderate |